fbpx

 The Value of Your Public Image – Part 4

-Welcome to the Control the Narrative: How to Use Publicity to Boost Your Brand mini-series, where I give you my five strongest tips for taking control the stories told about your brand through the media.
+Welcome to the Control the Narrative: How to Use Publicity to Boost Your Brand mini-series, where I give you five vital tips for taking control of the stories told about your brand through the media.

 You know what they say: a picture is worth a thousand words.
 So, what is your public image saying about you and your brand?